luiswirth/bsc-thesis/src/appendix.typ

 Our Rust program interoperates with these programs, by doing this writing and reading to disk as well, to communicate the problem setup and retrieve the solution.
 It then also automatically calls the PETSc/SLEPc program.
-So really the user does never directly interact with these solvers, but the Rust code manages this itself.
+The user does never directly interact with these solvers, but the Rust code manages this itself.

-All the user has to do is to the small solver programs.
+The user needs to compile this small solver program.
 For this both PETSc and SLEPc need to be installed on the system.
 We refer to the official PETSc and SLEPc documentation on #weblink("https://petsc.org/")[petsc.org] and #weblink("https://slepc.upv.es/")[slepc.upv.es], where installation